odinuv/web/en/apv/articles/database-design/index.md

 entirely easy to decide what is atomic and what is not.

 Consider for example the column `begin_date`, is is a date value, which consists of year, month and day.
-Is is atomic?
+Is this atomic?
 Yes and no. If you consider it being a date value -- i.e. a reference to a point in time -- it is atomic.
 If you consider it a string of three values (in some ambiguous format), then it is not atomic.
 So under normal circumstances, you would consider date as being atomic and use a single column for it.
 Is it useful to represent date as three separate values?
 Sometimes.
 For example, when